Straight to the Point

 - Warranty: 1 year

-What we liked: This microwave oven is a great buy with a nice range of functions (that weren’t just useless presets).
+What we liked: This microwave oven is a great buy, with a range of functions including adding 30 seconds, variable power settings, and express cook.
+But the presets don’t take away from the fact that it was silly easy to program—just punch in how much time you want and it’s off to the races.
 More importantly, it performed well, too.
-Our marshmallows were evenly caramelized, and the frozen mac n’ cheese cooked impressively well.
+Marshmallows were nicely caramelized, and the frozen mac n’ cheese and lasagna cooked impressively evenly.
 If you’re looking for a user-friendly microwave without unnecessary frills, we’re happy to recommend the Magic Chef.

 Key Specs